 4. Manage Your Outgoings

-According to the Association of Superannuation Funds of Australia (ASFA), a single retiree needs $450 a week to live modestly and $817 a week to live comfortably.
+According to the Association of Superannuation Funds of Australia (ASFA), in 2016, a single retiree needs $450 a week to live modestly and $817 a week to live comfortably.
 For couples, the figures are $648 and $1,119 respectively.
 Your retirement fund will largely dictate your lifestyle but even if you’re living a comfortable lifestyle you’ll need to keep your expenses in check.
-Financial Mappers has a budgeting feature which helps you monitor your personal spending over a 10 year period so you can keep on track.
+Financial Mappers has a budgeting feature that helps you monitor your personal spending so you can keep on track.
+These figures are updated each year on the ASFA website.

 5. Carry on Working